 The local street network should be built to business district street standards with sidewalks on both sides.
-Business district streets are two lanes with parking on one side (60-foot right-of-way) or both sides (70- or 100-foot right-of-way) and should include curb extensions at crosswalks to further reduce pedestrian exposure to vehicular traffic.
+Business district streets are generally two lanes with parking on one side (60-foot right-of-way) or both sides (70- or 100-foot right-of-way) and should include curb extensions at crosswalks to further reduce pedestrian exposure to vehicular traffic.
 The proposed streets on the LSC Circulation map are intended to show the general locations of new streets, not the actual alignments.
 Specific alignments of proposed streets will be determined through the regulatory development review process.

-LSC Circulation
+map 29 LSC Circulation

 - Augment the master planned street network to include a grid of business district streets with 60-, 70-, and 100-foot right-of-ways.
 Master planned streets should be consistent with the design standards in the County Code.
-Exceptions to this treatment include portions of Key West Avenue and Sam Eig Highway, which will require separate design treatments. - Design local streets and intersections with pedestrian-friendly characteristics such as minimal corner radii, special crosswalk pavement, wide sidewalks, and street trees. - Reconstruct Sam Eig Highway as a grade-separated highway within a 250-foot right-of-way with three through lanes in each direction; shoulders suitable for peak-period, peak-direction bus rapid transit (BRT); two-lane, one-way frontage roads connecting to Fields Road and Diamondback Drive; and a flyover ramp from eastbound Great Seneca Highway to northbound Sam Eig Highway. - Reconstruct Key West Avenue within a 200-foot right-of-way between Great Seneca Highway and Shady Grove Road to provide a consistent design treatment including a wide landscaped median, eight through travel lanes (four in each direction), and a separate
+Exceptions to this treatment include portions of Key West Avenue and Sam Eig Highway, which will require separate design treatments. - Design local streets and intersections with pedestrian-friendly characteristics such as minimal corner radii, special crosswalk pavement, wide sidewalks, and street trees. - Reconstruct Sam Eig Highway as a grade-separated highway within a 250-foot right-of-way or other right-of-way necessary to adequately provide: three through lanes in each direction; bus rapid transit (BRT); two-lane, one-way frontage roads connecting to Washingtonian Boulevard, Fields Road, and Diamondback Drive; necessary slip ramps between frontage roadways and Sam Eig Highway; and a full movement grade-separated interchange between Great Seneca Highway and Sam Eig Highway. - Reconstruct Key West Avenue within a 200-foot right-of-way between Darnestown Road and Shady Grove Road to provide a consistent design treatment including a wide landscaped median, eight through travel lanes (four in each direction), and a separate curb lane that can serve as a through lane for transit vehicles and a right turn lane for other vehicles during peak periods.

-- curb lane that can serve as a through lane for transit vehicles and a right turn lane for other vehicles during peak periods. - Construct urban diamond, grade-separated interchanges at three LSC locations: Great Seneca Highway over Muddy Branch Road, Great Seneca Highway over Key West Avenue, and Key West Avenue over Shady Grove Road. - Remove the grade-separated interchange from the intersection of Shady Grove and Darnestown Roads and from the intersection of Darnestown Road and Wootton Parkway (previously recommended in the 1990 Shady Grove Study Area Master Plan). - Develop an LSC bicycle network that facilitates bicycle travel in mixed traffic along local streets.
-This network should include an interconnected system of shared use paths (Class I bikeways), signed shared roadways/on-road paths (Class III bikeways along local streets), and shared roadways with wide curb lanes or paved shoulders. - Implement the LSC Local Bikeway network described in the Implementation section.
+- Construct urban diamond, grade-separated interchanges at two LSC locations: Great Seneca Highway at Muddy Branch Road and Key West Avenue at Shady Grove Road. - Delete the proposed grade-separated interchange from the intersection of Shady Grove and Darnestown Roads and from the intersection of Darnestown Road and Glen Mill Road (previously recommended in the 1990 Shady Grove Study Area Master Plan). - Delete the proposed grade-separated interchange at Great Seneca Highway and Key West Avenue (previously recommended in the 1990 Shady Grove Study Area Master Plan). - Develop a LSC bicycle network that facilitates bicycle travel in mixed traffic along local streets.
+This network should include an interconnected system of shared use paths (Class I bikeways) and shared signed roadways with wide curb lanes (Class III bikeways) or paved shoulders (Class II bikeways). - Implement the LSC Local Bikeway network described in the Implementation section.